 Personally, I have never sold any personal photos, but I’ll be honest, the thought intrigues me a bit.

 To learn more about how to take great photos and even make some great cash, I would at least recommend you at least start with some of these highest-rated books on Amazon or even refer to the thousands of highly viewed YouTube videos.
+These low-cost Udemy courses are great as well.
 You can learn a lot more than what you can in this blog post.

 But, if you feel you already have what it takes to create great looking photos, then I would look into as many of these platform as possible to see if you can capitalize on a great side hustle opportunity.